Rabder/cse15l-lab-reports/lab3.md

 - ```M``` for megabytes
 - ```G``` for gigabytes

-For example, if we wanted to find all files that have a size of exactly 1kb in ```technical/plos/```, we would use the following command:
+For example, if we wanted to find all files that have a size of exactly 1 kilobyte in ```technical/plos/```, we would use the following command:

 ```find technical/plos/ -size 1k```